 Our client Daisy brings so much joy to everyone around her.
 We are pleased to reciprocate and provide a Spanish-speaking case manager who has bridged the language barrier between Daisy and her doctors (none of whom speak Spanish), and who can plan with Daisy for her other needs — housing, benefits and financial.
 This has made a great and positive impact on her life.

-* “Daisy” is a pseudonym for a Project Guardianship client, and the photo attached is a stock photo (and not an actual photo of “Daisy”).
-Project Guardianship maintains the privacy and protects the identity of, and all information, related to its clients at all times.
+* “Daisy” is a pseudonym for a Project Guardianship client and the photo attached is a stock photo (and not an actual photo of “Daisy”).
+Project Guardianship maintains the privacy and protects the identity of, and all information related to, its clients.